chouseknecht/symfony-mariadb-nginx/README.md

 - [Docker Engine](https://www.docker.com/products/docker-engine) or [Docker Machine](https://docs.docker.com/machine/install-machine/)
 - clone this project by running `git@github.com:chouseknecht/symfony-mariadb-nginx.git`

-If installing Docker Machine, we recommend installing version 1.11.2, as the newer 1.12 release has not been tested with Ansible Container.
+If installing Docker Machine, we recommend installing version 1.11.2.

-## Getting started
+<h2 id="getting-started">Start with an empty project</h2>

-If you want to hop in and start creating your next symfony masterpiece, the following will get started.
-But if you want to kick the tires a bit and see how the project works, skip down to the *[Start with the symfony demo](#symfony-demo)* section, and see how to launch the [Symfony Demo](https://github.com/symfony/symfony-demo) project in containers.
+If you want to hop in and start creating your next symfony masterpiece, the following will get started with a blankr project.
+If you're looking to kick the tires a bit and see how things work, you may want to [start with the symfony demo](#symfony-demo).

 To get started developing, you'll first need to clone this project and have the requirements installed.
 Once you've got that, then run the following commands to setup your development environment: